 What is Flow Art?

-*Don’t be vague – describe more* Flow Art is a new term that is finding its way within the realm of circus, performance, community, and individual day-to-day life practice.
-The Flow Arts has historical and cultural background tied to it that provide a connection of what we do in the Flow Arts to what our ancestors were trying to express.
+Flow Art is a new term that is finding its way within the realm of circus, performance, community, and individual day-to-day life practice.
+The Flow Arts has historical and cultural backgrounds tied to it that provide a connection of what we do in the Flow Arts to what our ancestors were studying.
 Elements such as dance, artistic expression, prop manipulation, practice, discipline, and other fundamental life skills help shape the basic health and wellness development of The Flow Arts.
 The Flow Arts promote movement, and movement IS life.
-To be alive, with oneself, expressing, teaching, learning, and developing life skills through The Flow Arts is something Nico has discovered, and wants to spread to the world.
-A basic description of the Flow Arts is taking a prop (in Nico’s case Poi or Staff), and manipulating that prop via dance or technical/mathematical flow.
-Allowing the mind to focus on movement within the body creates a form of meditative “beingness” state, and drives the flow artist deeper in a creative flow.
+To be alive, with oneself, expressing, teaching, learning, and developing life skills through The Flow Arts is something Nico has tapped into, and wants to spread to the world.
+A basic description of the Flow Arts is taking a prop (in his case Poi or Staff), and manipulating that prop via dance or technical/mathematical flow.
+Allowing the mind to focus on movement within the body creates a form of meditative, “beingness” state, and drives the flow artist deeper in a creative flow.
 To be in one’s flow, thought is barely existent, somewhat of a “Life-Dance.”
 Transitions and movement is effortless, time does not exist, and the things that once mattered, no longer do… A state of blissful healing.
 Inhale.
 Exhale.

-Flow Art is what Nico classifies his Abstract Art pieces to be.
+Flow Art is what Nico identifies with his Abstract Art pieces to be.
 Playing music and dancing, attempting to create flow within the entirety of the piece.
-He does not keep track of all the music he finds and plays during his painting sessions, but this is a goal of his.
-To have his work completely and fully documented with how each piece is created.
+Infusing a part of himself with every piece, his buyers will connect uniquely to each one.

 Does Nico do Commission artwork?